italia/docs-italia-comandi-conversione/doc/pandoc-producers-and-consumers.md

     `gogle.com` points nowhere
     the certificate for `githb.com` cannot be verified

+Add the `-s` option when invoking pandoc in order to include metadata like title and subtitle in the JSON.

 #### Producer example

 Let's consider a command that reads the contents of a directory and